paulheading/paulh_astro/src/markdown/articles/problem-solving-basics.md

 Here's a list of concepts that I find useful in my own design process:

-1. Combine simple ideas to create complex outcomes: When writing code you should create functions with very specific outcomes.
-This will be easier to read and understand.
-It will be easier to debug and understand.
-It will be easier to see where your assertions are incorrect, and where the gaps in your understanding exist.
+1. By combining simple ideas, we can create complex outcomes: When writing code you should create functions with very specific outcomes.
+This will be easier to read, understand and debug.
+It will be easier to see which assertions are incorrect and where there are gaps in your understanding.

-2. To find correct solutions, you need to ask the correct questions:
+2. To find correct solutions, you need to ask the correct questions: It seems obvious to focus on solutions, but understanding the specifics of your problem is also important.
+After all, it's not much use solving a problem that you never really had, or worse, creating an entirely new one.
+Also see "GIGO" computing concept

-3. The three types of knowledge:

-be verbose

-DRY
+3. The three types of knowledge: The stuff "you know you know" (a), the stuff "you know you dont know" (b) and the stuff "you dont know you dont know" (c).
+In my experience, its virtually impossible to work solely in (a).
+By growing (b) and reducing (c) you will grow your awareness and empathy and become a better problem solver.

+### Got anything more specific?

+Sure, here's a couple more concepts I picked up writing javascript:

+be verbose, be a good storyteller, good code should read like a fun 90s movie. predictable, enjoyable. definitely not a mystery, no plot twists.

-the beauty of less code
+DRY, repetition introduces variation and reducs consistency => the beauty of less code